A big day out

 Feel the exhilarating tug of the wind against the strings of your kite... but watch out you don't take off...

 Make wild music.
-Blow a grass trumpet and tick it off your list of 50 things this year.
+Blow a grass trumpet and tick it off your 50 things to do before you're 11 3/4 challenges this year.